What is MAP?

 NO, we prefer that you only sign up for the days that you really need as this will greatly simplify the registration and scheduling process.

 We believe it is important to remain flexible for our families.
-Therefore, we provide opportunities for families to change or reduce their schedules with advance notice.
+Therefore, we provide opportunities for families to change or reduce their schedules with a two week advance notice.
 In exchange, we ask families to register in the spring for only those days they need.